 What to Feed Your Common Goldfish

 Most goldfish foods are formulated with lifelong health in mind, but some fall short of meeting all dietary needs.
-A varied diet is recommended for goldfish, combining pellets or flakes with fruits and vegetables, especially roughage like leafy greens.
+A varied diet is recommended for goldfish, combining pellets with fruits and vegetables, especially roughage like leafy greens.
 When using pellets and flakes, look for high quality sinking food with minimal wheat or corn fillers containing marine proteins fish would encounter in the wild like shrimp and other fish.

 Omega-One Goldfish Pellets and Northfin Goldfish Pellets are readily available, high-quality pellets.
 Repashy Super Gold gel food mix is another high-quality food option that requires some preparation.
 Frozen foods like bloodworms, brine shrimp, and daphnia are great treats for fish.